smart-test-ti/.github/profile/README.md

 ## SoloX

-- SoloX - Real-time collection tool for Android performance data. 🧙 🧙 🧙
+- SoloX - Real-time collection tool for Android/iOS performance data. 🧙 🧙 🧙

 - We are committed to solving inefficient, cumbersome test execution, and our goal is Simple Test In SoloX! 👋 👋 👋

 - Docs: https://smart-test-ti.github.io/solox.html 🍿 🍿 🍿

-- iOS: 🥳 Will support iOS in July 2022 !!!

 <p align="center">
 <a href="#">